7 Money-Saving Tips for Travelling Around Mexico and how to make your money go further in this beautiful country.

 Every budget traveller is always looking for ways to reduce their costs so they can enjoy seeing more sights and activities in the area.
 During our three week stay, we learnt a few money-saving tips we’d like to share with you.

-- You can’t always eat in restaurants so occasionally you’ll need to cook some meals.
+You can’t always eat in restaurants so occasionally you’ll need to cook some meals.
 Cooking a homemade meal will save you $$$, especially if you cook in bulk & can get a couple of meals out of your ingredients.
 We bought these silicone tupperware containers that pack flat but store a lot of food.
-We also bought beeswax wraps which are reusable and work like clingfilm.
-Useful and eco-friendly.
+We also bought

-- In the majority of the hotels and hostels, we stayed in we found that drinking water was available in large dispensers.
+In the majority of the hotels and hostels, we stayed in we found that drinking water was available in large dispensers.
 However, in one hotel there was none available and we were so glad we had our Water-To-Go bottles.
 Not only do they reduce plastic waste but they have a built-in filter so you can fill up your bottle from the tap and be confident that 99.9% of all microbiological contaminants have been removed.
 It is very hot so you need to keep hydrated and therefore having this reusable bottle saves you money every day and helps reduce the use of single-use plastics.
+Get 15% off with the code ‘EATWITHWALKER‘.

 If you liked our 7 Money-Saving Tips for Travelling Around Mexico, then refer to our ‘gear and resources’ page, which tells you more about the gear we recommend to use whilst travelling.